negrt/HospitalDB/README.md

 # SQL-HospitalDatabase
-Examples of queries I made.
+Examples of basic queries I made for a hospital database.

+# What I learned
+* CREATE
+* INSERT
+* SELECT
+* GROUP BY
+* WHERE